 We rely on warranties from vendors and obligate contractors to meet certain performance levels, but the proceeds from such warranties or performance guarantees may not cover lost revenues, increased expenses or liquidated damages payments, should we experience equipment breakdown or non-performance by our contractors or vendors.
 We also maintain an amount of insurance protection that we consider adequate to protect against these and other risks, but we cannot provide any assurance that our insurance will be sufficient or effective under any or all circumstances and against any or all hazards or liabilities to which we may be subject.
 Also, our insurance coverage is subject to deductibles, caps, exclusions and other limitations.
 A loss for which we are not fully insured could have a material adverse effect on our business, financial condition, results of operations and cash flows.
-Because of rising insurance costs and changes in the insurance policies are subject to annual review by our insurance policies are subject to annual review by our insurance policies and may not be renewed on similar or favorable terms or at all.
+Because of rising insurance costs and changes in the insurance markets, we cannot provide any assurance that our insurance coverage will continue to be available at all or at rates or on terms similar to those presently available.
+Our insurance policies are subject to annual review by our insurers and may not be renewed on similar or favorable terms or at all.
 Any losses not covered by insurance could have a material adverse effect on our business, financial condition, results of operations and cash flows.